Categories: Projects and equipment; Commerce and business;

 more powerful one.
 The former would rely on a two-compressor set-up

-with used and maybe new parts intermingling.
-Maybe a bad idea after all.
+with used and new parts intermingling.
+Maybe shelve that idea.

 New equipment is worth it when the price is right and there's